| Eggs |

 There are three types of frog eggs in this Contra Costa County pond in mid March:

-the large mass on top is from the California Red-legged Frog,
+the large mass on top is from a California Red-legged Frog,

 the long strings of eggs are from the California Toad,